-Given the fatigue and stress involved with studying and working full-time, it’s important to recall your motivations for taking this approach, and to regularly evaluate your ability to continue at this pace.
-If you are really finding it too much to handle, remember that it’s usually possible to reduce your course load once you’ve started your studies and in consultation with your advisor and program director.
+Given the fatigue and stress involved with studying and working full time, it’s important to recall your motivations for taking this approach, and to regularly evaluate your ability to continue at this pace.
+If you are really finding it too much to handle, remember that it’s usually possible to reduce your course load once you’ve started your studies, in consultation with your advisor and program director.
 Keep in mind that shifting the number of credit hours you take each term may also shift your eligibility for some financial aid and impact the time it takes to complete your degree.

 1) Keeping your job and full-time salary